andonescu/social-network-s/README.md

 + everyone has only two connections (A ~ B ~ C ~ D ~ E)
 + + Bridge connection - An individual whose weak ties fill a structural hole, providing the only link between two individuals or clusters.
 + we have not discussed about sizes.
 The algo/implementation works for small social networks.
++ time in which we need to compute
++ multiple possibilities to obtain the same result

 ## Input data